JosepMariaBlasco/TUTOR/readme.md

 ## \[Cumulative change log since release 0.6a\]

++ 20250510 - Add a "publications" section to the main readme.md page.
 + 20250405 - Add references to net-oo-rexx and to ooRexxShell in the appropriate places.